-Activities undertaken to (1) qualify equipment for use or improve systems reliability or (2) Development and implementation of Equipment Qualification Programs (under DOE Order 5480.6, "Safety of DOE owned Nuclear Reactors") to augment information on safety-related system components or to improve systems reliability.
+Activities undertaken to (1) qualify equipment for use or improve systems reliability or (2) augment information on safety-related system components.
 These activities include, but are not limited to, transportation container qualification testing, crane and lift-gear certification or recertification testing, high efficiency particulate air filter testing and certification, stress tests (such as "burn-in" testing of electrical components and leak testing), and calibration of sensors or diagnostic equipment.